GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-categories/en.md

 ![Selecting the allowed category taxonomies in the Schema Configuration](../../images/categories-schema-configuration-queryable-taxonomies.png "Selecting the allowed category taxonomies in the Schema Configuration")

 _This list contains all the "hierarchical" taxonomies which are associated to queryable custom posts, i.e. those selected in "Included custom post types" in the Settings for "Custom Posts".
-Each category taxonomy's associated custom post types is shown under <code>(CPT: ...)</code>.
 If your desired category taxonomy does not appear here, make sure that all of its associated custom post types are in that allowlist._

 Otherwise, if selecting option `"Use configuration from Settings"`, the value defined under section "Included category taxonomies" in the Settings page for `Schema Custom Posts` is used: